In June 2014, we designed our first experience in India, a partnership between OX Adventure, GUST University, and Ooredoo Telecom.

 “Our students and volunteers worked extremely hard in the short time they were in India and they came back with fresh perspectives on the world.
 They even continued to do charity work as soon as they returned to Kuwait and we hope they will do even more in the future.
 They are certainly worthy ambassadors of our university, our country and their generation,”Said Dr. Al-Summait.

 Our experience in India was completed over the course of 16 days in rural Bangalore, India under the supervision of Global Citizens for Sustainable Development.
-Instead of setting off for a summer full of fun and relaxation, volunteers spent 10 days under the blazing Indian sun to construct a dormitory for at-risk children who live in the Eco-Residential School, Vedike.
+Instead of setting off for a summer full of fun and relaxation, volunteers spent 10 days under the blazing Indian sun to construct a dormitory for at-risk children who lives in the Eco-Residential School, Vedike.
 Construction lasted 6-8 hours a day, and involved heavy lifting, bricklaying, and cement work, breaking up and carrying large boulders, and working side by side with the local Indian workers to put the walls up that will provide shelter for children for years to come.
-With nothing but luke-warm water to quench their thirst, a diet of white rice and spicy vegetable curries just like the locals eat, and no internet, television, no air conditioning, and a shared room of 6-8 people, the participants’ summer was a stark contrast to their friends in Europe.
+With nothing but luke-warm water to quench their thirst, a diet of white rice and spicy vegetable curries just like the locals eat, and no internet, television, nor air conditioning, and a shared room of 6-8 people, the participants’ summer was a stark contrast to their friends in Kuwait.

 Lujain Al-Hasawi was afraid when she applied that she would not be physically or mentally cut out for the task, and admitted that she even felt resentment and fear when she left the interview.
 She was terrified to throw herself this far out of her comfort zone as she had traveled a lot, though not in this way.